TacoCoin/tacocoin/doc/build-osx.md

 Creating a release build
 ------------------------

-A tacocoind binary is not included in the Litecoin-Qt.app bundle.
+A tacocoind binary is not included in the Tacocoin-Qt.app bundle.
 You can ignore this section if you are building `tacocoind` for your own use.

 If you are building `litecond` for others, your build machine should be set up